 There are now six Islamic institutions: Barwa Bank and International Bank of Qatar (trading as Barwa Bank), International Islamic, Masraf Al Rayan and Qatar Islamic Bank.
 Qatar First Bank – regulated by the QFC Regulatory Authority – is the first independent, Sharia compliant investment bank.

 In February 2011, QCB asked banks to separate their Islamic and conventional lending operations by 31 December 2011.
-The Islamic banking operations of other conventional banks are now barred from Qatar’s market.
+Islamic banking by other conventional banks are now barred from Qatar’s market.
 QCB took this action due to certain supervisory and monetary issues, namely that holding both Islamic and non‑Islamic deposits incurs different risks and reporting methods.
-The banks either wound up or sold their Islamic operations.
-Some banks however have not fully divested their Islamic bank portfolios, choosing instead to take advantage of a provision in the QCB ban which allows them to hold existing Islamic loans until maturity.
+The banks either wound up or sold their Islamic operations, although some have not fully divested their Islamic bank portfolios, due to a provision in the QCB ban which allows them to hold existing Islamic loans until maturity.

 Law No 13 of 2012 requires that Islamic banks must have a Sharia board with at least three qualified members approved by the shareholders.
 Neither they nor members of their family may be employed or hold shares in the entity.